DallasUrbanists/dallasurbanists.com/blog/_posts/2023-05-03-seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1.md

 ---
 Whether you're looking for free and fun activities, want outdoor exercise, or like making friends, then there's a cycling group for you.
 In this episode, we look at the seven cycling groups that meet every week or every month in Dallas.
 We'll go over where they meet, what they’re like, and how to join.
 The full schedule is in the show notes and on our website, [ThisDallasLife.com](https://thisdallaslife.com/about).
 This episode – released at the beginning of National Bike Month – is the first volume of active cycling groups in Dallas.
 Volume 2 will be released later in May.

-* **CRITICAL MASS** is a popular social ride that gathers every last Friday of the month, 7pm at [Dallas Farmers Market](https://goo.gl/maps/TBeZHJK25pq2iojU7?coh=178572&entry=tt).
+* **Critical Mass** is a popular social ride that gathers every last Friday of the month, 7pm at [Dallas Farmers Market](https://goo.gl/maps/TBeZHJK25pq2iojU7?coh=178572&entry=tt).
-* **TITS TUESDAYS** is a women-led social ride that gathers every Tuesday 7:30 pm at [Lakewood Whole Foods Market, 2118 Abrams Road](https://goo.gl/maps/zFCsWYfwZj4BHrMA9?coh=178572&entry=tt).
+* **TITS Tuesdays** is a women-led social ride that gathers every Tuesday 7:30 pm at [Lakewood Whole Foods Market, 2118 Abrams Road](https://goo.gl/maps/zFCsWYfwZj4BHrMA9?coh=178572&entry=tt).
-* **FEMME PEDALE** is a women-only social ride that gathers every Thursday 7pm near Baylor.
+* **Femme Pedale** is a women-only social ride that gathers every Thursday 7pm near Baylor.
 Visit the [Facebook Group for Femme Pedale](https://www.facebook.com/groups/1446319438975034).
-* **SHIFTY FREEWHEELERS** is a weekly social ride that gathers every Monday 7pm at [Cold Beer Company, 3600 Main Street](https://goo.gl/maps/WzpYSShSgE1nfbFZ9?coh=178572&entry=tt).
+* **Shifty Freewheelers** is a weekly social ride that gathers every Monday 7pm at [Cold Beer Company, 3600 Main Street](https://goo.gl/maps/WzpYSShSgE1nfbFZ9?coh=178572&entry=tt).
-* **MONDAY MASH** is a fast-pace training ride that gathers every Monday 7pm at [Exposition Plaza, 269 Exposition Ave](https://goo.gl/maps/PQDgW3Mf2qqHvEFL7?coh=178572&entry=tt).
+* **Monday Mash** is a fast-pace training ride that gathers every Monday 7pm at [Exposition Plaza, 269 Exposition Ave](https://goo.gl/maps/PQDgW3Mf2qqHvEFL7?coh=178572&entry=tt).
-* **DALLAS BICYCLE TOURS, THAI TEMPLE RIDE** is a social ride that gathers every 3rd Sunday 10:45 am starting at [Cold Beer Company, 3600 Main Street](https://goo.gl/maps/WzpYSShSgE1nfbFZ9?coh=178572&entry=tt) and destined for [Buddhist Temple of Dallas, 8484 Stults Rd](https://goo.gl/maps/3VLQ1KJvz9TQgriHA?coh=178572&entry=tt).
+* **Dallas Bicycle Tours, Thai Temple Ride** is a social ride that gathers every 3rd Sunday 10:45 am starting at [Cold Beer Company, 3600 Main Street](https://goo.gl/maps/WzpYSShSgE1nfbFZ9?coh=178572&entry=tt) and destined for [Buddhist Temple of Dallas, 8484 Stults Rd](https://goo.gl/maps/3VLQ1KJvz9TQgriHA?coh=178572&entry=tt).
 Visit [DallasBicycleTours.com](https://www.dallasbicycletours.com/).
-* **DALLAS BICYCLE TOURS, WHITE ROCK LAKE RIDE** is a social ride that gathers every 4th Sunday 10:45 am starting at the parking lot of [Dallas Bike Works, 4875 W Lawther Dr](https://goo.gl/maps/5i4CxXUiP78e7bs86?coh=178572&entry=tt).
+* **Dallas Bicycle Tours, White Rock Lake Ride** is a social ride that gathers every 4th Sunday 10:45 am starting at the parking lot of [Dallas Bike Works, 4875 W Lawther Dr](https://goo.gl/maps/5i4CxXUiP78e7bs86?coh=178572&entry=tt).
 Visit [DallasBicycleTours.com](https://www.dallasbicycletours.com/).
-* **BIKE FRIENDLY SOUTH DALLAS** is a non-profit that hosts a social ride every Saturday 10am at [We-Cycle Resource Center, 1616 Al Lipscomb Way](https://goo.gl/maps/bzecsXE939FD9KKp7?coh=178572&entry=tt).
+* **Bike Friendly South Dallas** is a non-profit that hosts a social ride every Saturday 10am at [We-Cycle Resource Center, 1616 Al Lipscomb Way](https://goo.gl/maps/bzecsXE939FD9KKp7?coh=178572&entry=tt).
 Visit [BikeFriendlySouthDallas.org](https://bikefriendlysouthdallas.org/).

-# 1. CRITICAL MASS
+---

+# Critical Mass

-> CRITICAL MASS is a popular social ride that gathers every last Friday of the month, 7pm at [Dallas Farmers Market](https://goo.gl/maps/TBeZHJK25pq2iojU7?coh=178572&entry=tt).
+> Critical Mass is a popular social ride that gathers every last Friday of the month, 7pm at [Dallas Farmers Market](https://goo.gl/maps/TBeZHJK25pq2iojU7?coh=178572&entry=tt).

 People start gathering at 7pm; ride begins at 8pm.
 No registration or signup is required; people just show up!
 One of the most passionate cyclists you’ll see at every Critical Mass ride is Jose Benitez.